Muhammad-AbdurRehman-Khan/Dynamic-Portfolio/README.md

 # Dynamic-Portfolio
-This portfolio shows the skill of author
+This is a my semester project of Information & Communication Technology (ICT)